|MEETING PLACE:||Jose Marti International Airport, Havana, Cuba|

 If you were born in Cuba, a different visa process is required and you should alert your OARS Adventure Consultant right away.

 Certification of Travel to Cuba (required by the U.S.)

-We will provide you with the required form of certification of travel to Cuba (commonly referred to as a travel affidavit or travel certificate).
-Please complete the form, retain copies for your records and return it to us as soon as possible.
-You should travel with several copies as you may need to surrender a copy when you fly, when you arrive in Cuba and when you depart.
+We will provide you with the required certification of travel to Cuba document (commonly referred to as a travel affidavit or travel certificate).
+Please complete the form, retain a copy for your records and return a copy to us as soon as possible.

 Please note that you must retain a copy of your trip itinerary & the certification of travel for 5 years.

 The Cuban government requires that you purchase a basic traveler’s policy that provides for medical, evacuation and repatriation.
 Airlines now include this in the price of a round trip ticket.

 For a policy that includes coverage for emergency medical and evacuation situations, visit www.oars.com/tmp

 We strongly recommend that you protect yourself, your belongings, and your vacation through the purchase of a travel protection plan.
 We offer the OARS Travel Protection Plan to help protect you, your travel investment and your belongings before and during your trip.
 Travel Protection can reimburse you for non-refundable payments if you should have to cancel your trip for a covered reason such as your illness or the illness of an immediate family member.
 For complete details go online to: www.oars.com/tpp